 Optimised photogrammetric and laser scanning solutions for measurement, mapping, modelling, monitoring and parameterisation of engineering models, comprising:

-Currently first supervisor to four full-time PhD students:
+Currently supervisor / co-supervisor to five full-time PhD students:

 RICS Mapping and Positioning Practice Panel member; 2008-present.